-International23000 GBP/yearTuition FeeBased on the original amount of 8500 GBP per year and a duration of 12 months.
+International23000 GBP/yearTuition FeeBased on the tuition of 23000 GBP per year during 12 months.

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.

-Apply and win up to €6000 to cover your tuition fees.
+Apply and win up to €10000 to cover your tuition fees.

 Check the official programme website for potential updates.